 Islamabad Dress Code

 Dress conservatively, which means pants for men, and for women: pants or long skirt, lose top covering the bottom and shoulder, preferably below the elbow.
 While many women wear scarfs and some even cover their faces, I saw several women without a scarf or shawl.
 On my end, I wore a loose pant and a loose top, though I wish that top was longer.
 I have been searching for the traditional “Kurtis”, a long loose shirt that women wear over a pant.
 However, I could not find my size, so I will keep looking for now.

 Things to Do in Islamabad

-Now that we are settled with data plan and money, we can finally start exploring the places to visit in Islamabad.
+Now that we are settled with data plans and money, we can finally start exploring the places to visit in Islamabad.